 But where?
 Which neighborhoods have the WiFi speed, cafe culture, and community density that remote work actually requires?
 This guide is for digital nomads, freelancers, and location-independent workers deciding where to rent furnished apartments in Mexico City for 1–12 months.
+If you already know you want a work-ready base, start with remote-work apartments in Mexico City for the desk-and-Wi-Fi setup, or compare Mexico City rentals monthly across Roma Norte and Narvarte.
+For the full neighborhood shortlist with honest trade-offs, the best neighborhoods in Mexico City for remote workers in 2026 comparison is the deeper companion to this guide.

 Best neighborhoods for remote workers in CDMX